dvaJi/genshin-builds/_content/privacy-policy.md

 #### Usage Data

 We may also collect information on how the Service is accessed and used ("Usage Data").
-This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers, and other diagnostic data.

 #### Tracking & Cookies Data

 We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.

-Cookies are files with small amount of data which may include an anonymous unique identifier.
+Cookies are files with a small amount of data which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyze our Service.

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.
-You can learn more how to manage cookies in the [Browser Cookies Guide](https://privacypolicies.com/blog/how-to-delete-cookies/).
+You can learn more about how to manage cookies in the [Browser Cookies Guide](https://privacypolicies.com/blog/how-to-delete-cookies/).

 Examples of Cookies we use: